 The application also counts with an interface that validates the objects inside the model in order to avoid the generation of broken SQL code and much more.
 Below the project's key features are quickly described:

 Create different types of objects with an easy interface: pgModeler supports the creation of the most basic object like a simple column as well advanced objects like user-defined languages, functions, operators, and many others with easy-to-use forms.

 Automatic generation of columns and constraints: with the column propagation mechanism, pgModeler automatically creates columns and constraints as the user links tables using the available relationships.

-Generate models from existing databases: with the reverse engineering process, pgModeler can create reliable models based upon existing databases.
+Generate models from existing databases: with the reverse engineering process, pgModeler can create reliable models based on existing databases.

-XML-based files: as an open source tool, pgModeler gives complete access to its source code as well to the contents of any generated file.
-All created files are XML-based, which means the user can handle these files in third-party softwares.
+XML-based files: as an open-source tool, pgModeler gives complete access to its source code as well as to the contents of any generated file.
+All created files are XML-based, which means that the user can handle these files in third-party softwares.

 Restore previous work in case of failure: in case of unexpected quit, the user doesn't lose all the work because pgModeler stores temporary models and will recover them on the next startup.

 Model structure validation and automatic fixes: to avoid breaking references or rules during design time and when exporting the model to PostgreSQL, pgModeler validates models from time to time.
 This validation process creates an almost error-free model.

 Customizable features: with an extensive set of configurations, pgModeler gives the user the freedom to customize most of its behavior with an intuitive interface.